BigRedS/cx-labs/README.md

 * `make cx` - install the CX helm chart on k3s
 * `make postgres` - install tracey-reloaded on k3s
 * `make k9s` - open K9s on the cluster

+# Running labs in parallel

+If the `CX_TEAM_NAME` or `CX_LABS_WORKSPACE_NAME` environment variable is set, then it will be used to name a tf workspace for the purpose, giving you the option of running two instances of the same lab in parallel without the plans interfering with each other.

+    CX_TEAM_NAME=acmecorp make up
+    CX_TEAM_NAME=megacorp make up

+Will bring up one instance of the lab in an 'acmecorp' workspace with (most of) the resources named with a suffix of 'acmecorp', and another in the 'megacorp' workspace with that as the suffix. `CX_LABS_WORKSPACE_NAME` won't affect resource names and just sets the workspace name.

+The expected way of setting these is to use the cx tool:

+    cx acmecorp exec make up
+    cx megacorp exec make up

+which will also configure the collector to send data to acmecorp's and megacorp's coralogix instances by default.

+When a lab is brought down (`make destroy`) the workspace is deleted.

+The script `common/list-workspaces.sh` will iterate over each lab and print all the extant workspaces, as a way of keeping track of what is running.
+Run it from the root of the repo.

 # Underlying principles